Methylene Blue and Alzheimer’s Disease: Present Research and Prospects for the Future

 The exact mechanisms behind these pathological changes are yet to be fully understood; however, it is evident that a delicate balance exists within the brain’s intricate signalling pathways.

-When this balance is disturbed by factors such as ageing or genetic predisposition, the consequences can be devastating for those affected by Alzheimer’s disease.
+When this balance is disturbed by factors such as or genetic predisposition, the consequences can be devastating for those affected by Alzheimer’s disease.

 Research suggests that preventing or reversing tau aggregation could halt or slow disease progression.